 Although feed additives can be fed stand-alone, due to the complex nature of animal biology it is recommended that a comprehensive blend of additives be fed.
 In any given livestock operation, animals may be experiencing a variety of conditions leading to immune activation or poor performance.

 By using a blend of additives, more conditions will be managed and overall herd health and performance will improve.
-For example, a product like Dairyman’s Edge® PRO from Papillon Agricultural Company is a comprehensive blend of six bacterial strains, exogenous enzymes, live yeast, and yeast culture aimed at supporting rumen health, lower gut health, and feed utilization.
+For example, a product like Dairyman’s Edge® PRO from Papillon Agricultural Company is a comprehensive blend of six bacterial strains, exogenous enzymes, live yeast, and yeast culture aimed at supporting rumen and lower gut health, feed utilization, and farm profitability.

 The best blend of additives to use in any situation will vary.
 Common focus areas for additives include immune modulation during periods of stress (such as transport, co-mingling, heat, or weaning), pathogen control, improvements in gut health, improvements in feed utilization, and optimization of animal performance.